apache/hertzbeat/home/blog/2023-02-10-new-committer.md

 > We make protocol specifications such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, and you only need to configure YML to use these protocols to customize and collect any indicators you want to collect.
 > Do you believe that you can immediately adapt to a new monitoring type such as K8s or Docker just by configuring YML?

-> The powerful customization of `HertzBeat`, multi-type support, easy expansion, and low coupling, hope to help developers and small and medium-sized teams quickly build their own monitoring systems.
+> The powerful customization of `HertzBeat`, multi-type support, easy expansion, and low coupling, hope to help developers and small and medium-sized teams quickly build their own monitoring tools.

 **Github: https://github.com/dromara/hertzbeat**
 **Gitee: https://gitee.com/dromara/hertzbeat**